 Reflecting on the significant anniversaries of major civil rights victories, Sherrilyn Ifill '87 gave a stirring speech exhorting graduating JD and LLM students to join her in "perfecting this democracy."
-Ifill, president and director-council of the NAACP Legal Defense and Education Fund, capped a festive celebration of academic achievement that included bagpipes and speeches by Dean Trevor Morrison, Board Chairman Anthony Welters '77, NYU President John Sexton, and graduands David Leapheart ’14 and Stephanie Chu LLM '14.
+Ifill, president and director-counsel of the NAACP Legal Defense and Education Fund, capped a festive celebration of academic achievement that included bagpipes and speeches by Dean Trevor Morrison, Board Chairman Anthony Welters '77, NYU President John Sexton, and graduands David Leapheart ’14 and Stephanie Chu LLM '14.

 Morrison, addressing the first class to graduate under his deanship, discussed the role that the leaderships skills taught at NYU Law will play in the legal careers of the graduating students.
 Leadership is not simply a quality that comes with a particular job title or responsibility, Morrison said.
 Rather, “leadership is a choice.
 It’s about how you choose to act and what you choose to do.”

 The best leaders that he has known, Morrison said, have known how to truly listen, have been willing to take risks and fail, and are always striving to do better.
 “A good leader is always dissatisfied,” said Morrison.
 “There is always a gap between what exists today and what could exist in the future.”

 Leapheart is a prime example of such leadership, having earned his commission as a second lieutenant in the Marine Corps before entering law school.
 In his JD graduate address, Leapheart asked his fellow classmates to consider the rooms that they are leaving behind at NYU Law.
 Not, he said, the physical classrooms, but rather the way students and faculty interacted in those spaces.